Mahmood-Anaam/violet/README.md

 Violet is a vision-language model designed to generate high-quality Arabic image captions.
 Built around a **Gemini Decoder** and a pretrained transformer, Violet bridges the gap between computer vision and natural language processing (NLP) for Arabic.
 The repository provides a simple, effective, and streamlined pipeline that can handle a variety of image formats and produce descriptive captions in Arabic with minimal effort.

+This repository is built on the model proposed in the paper ["Violet: A Vision-Language Model for Arabic Image Captioning with Gemini Decoder"](https://arxiv.org/abs/2311.08844).

 ## Key Features:

 1. **Arabic Image Captioning**: Generate high-quality captions for images in Arabic.